 At Halliday Lighting, our expert team are able to support you with lighting designs, environmental impact assessments and planning application guidance at no cost pre-project to help you bring your project to fruition.

-Please get in contact with us to discuss your project requirements.
+Please get in contact with us to discuss your project requirements, or visit our blog to learn about the costs associated with floodlight installation.

 For further general information about sports lighting in the UK, please check out the guidance from Sport England.